 n Make certain the concrete is vibrated well over the beams.

-n Minimum slab thickness of 125 mm (5 inch) over the panels is required for a 200 mm (8 inch) deck.
+n Minimum slab thickness of 5 inch over the panels is required for a 8 inch deck.

 Pretensioned Prestressed Concrete Beam (PPC Beam) Erection